cgx242/MNIST-Classification-Project/output/README.md

-This folder contains the saved parameters from differen trained neural network.
+This folder contains the saved parameters from different trained neural network.